-Game officials are often in a best position to observe student-athletes up-close, and may be the first to notice the unusual behaviors that indicate a concussion may be present.
-Student-athletes with a suspected concussion must be removed from competition so that a medical examination can be conducted by the primary athletics health care provider (i.e., athletic trainer or team physician).
+Student-athletes with a suspected concussion must be removed from competition so that a medical examination can be conducted by the primary athletics healthcare provider (i.e., athletic trainer or team physician).

 Importantly, a game official is not expected to evaluate a student-athlete.
-Instead, if an official notices any unusual behavior, the official should stop play immediately and call an injury timeout so that an appropriate medical examination can be conducted.
+Instead, if an official notices any behavior that suggests a concussion, the official should stop play immediately and call an injury timeout so that an appropriate medical examination can be conducted.
 A simple guide to the official's role is: "When in doubt, call an injury timeout."